The difference between a FTE and a salaried job: which is more profitable for you?

 Agreement work and taxes

-The taxation of income from temporary work, i.e. work carried out under a contract for the performance of work (DPP) or a contract of employment (FTE), depends, among other things, on whether you have signed a tax declaration (pink paper) with your employer.
+The taxation of income from temporary work, i.e. work carried out under a contract of employment (CLA) or a contract for employment (CFA), depends, among other things, on whether you have signed a tax declaration (pink paper) with your employer.
 This affects how much tax you will pay on the temporary work and whether you will have to file a tax return.

 Tip for article